mahdi-b/mbio612f22/morea/1_introduction/module-introduction.md

 morea_sort_order: 1
 ---

-An overview of Data Science and R, as well as some simple instructions for setting up your computer to use the tools needed in course.
+This module provides an overview of Data Science and R, as well as some simple instructions for setting up your computer to use the tools needed in course.